-It won’t take as long to find a Maine Coon available from a breeder, than from a shelter.
+It won’t take as long to find a Maine Coon available from a breeder, as it would from a shelter.
 This is because Maine Coon breeders regularly breed their cats for sale.

-If you cannot wait, and do not paying the premium price these gentle giants command, then take a look at this list of registered Maine Coon breeders in the United States.
+If you cannot wait, and do not pay the premium price these gentle giants command, then take a look at this list of registered Maine Coon breeders in the United States.

 For those of you living in Europe, take a look at this useful registered breeder list.

 When you buy a Maine Coon from a reputable breeder, you will be given a detailed health and genetic history, so you will be sure your Maine Coon is purebred.